coolinmc6/cm-blog/README.md

 - style the Add Post form better XX
 - About Page linking to my other projects XX
 - Deploy to GitHub XX
-- Main image for front page
+- Main image for front page XX
-- Styling for each of the pages
+- Styling for each of the pages XX
-- fix-routing for GH Pages app
+- fix-routing for GH Pages app XX
+- Validation => no blank forms